 Plus, each of the beaches charges a fixed reef tax for snorkelers at Rp35 per person and Rp65,000 for divers.

-In North-East Bali, the Menjangan Island is backed by volcanos, an unspoiled jungle, and surrounded by clear turquoise waters.
-Whether you’re at the beach watching the rhythmic waves or swimming deep in the water with the colourful marine life, there’s always a sight to see.
-Once submerged into to these magnificently clear-blue waters, there’s a steep reef with beautiful corals and schools of fish everywhere because of the rich bio-diversity these waters offer.
+In North-East Bali, the Menjangan Island is backed by volcanos, an unspoiled jungle, and is surrounded by clear turquoise waters.
+Whether you’re at the beach watching the rhythmic waves or swimming deep in the water with the colorful marine life, there’s always a sight to see.
+Once submerged into these magnificently clear-blue waters, there’s a steep reef with beautiful corals and schools of fish everywhere because of the rich bio-diversity these waters offer.

-Apart from being rich in marine life and coral reefs, it’s the untouched virgin Islands that piques the interest of tourists and divers alike.
-Plus, the waters are relatively calm throughout the year, which makes it suitable for professional divers who prefer the open sea and beginners who favour the shallower waters.
+Apart from being rich in marine life and coral reefs, it’s the untouched virgin Islands that piques the interest of tourists and beginner divers alike.
+Plus, the waters are relatively calm throughout the year, which makes it suitable for professional divers who prefer the open sea and beginners who favor the shallower waters.